Your Unsplash Photos Have Been Downloaded 10,000 Times. How Many Sites Credited You?

 Before you get angry at website owners, understand the situation from their side:

 2. It's extra work.
-Adding a photo credit means editing the post, finding your name, formatting the link.
-When you're publishing 10 articles a week, shortcuts happen.
+Adding a photo credit means editing the post, finding your name and portfolio URL, formatting the link.
+When you're publishing 10 articles a week and operating under deadline pressure, that extra step gets cut.

 The Numbers Nobody Talks About